TebogoNakampe/psucse_grocerycaffenet/README.md

 | val     | 83         | 87           | 73          | 1731    |
 | total   | 659        | 773          | 806         | 15380   |

 As shown in the following CNN scheme, we directly borrowed layers of CaffeNet except softmax, which is composed of 21 classes.
 Even though reusing weights and biases in CaffeNet, however, we still need to refine the trained parameters for extracting features in some way.
 As a result, we did not eliminate learning rate of every layers, but fortify training the last fully connected layer [ten times](model/mdl_grocery_caffenet/train_val.prototxt#L364-L371) than other layers.
-Instead, the initial learning rate decreases to [0.001](model/mdl_grocery_caffenet/solver.prototxt#L4) so that GroceryCaffeNet can rely on the original CaffeNet's parameters.
+Instead, the initial learning rate decreases to [0.001](model/mdl_grocery_caffenet/solver.prototxt#L4) so that Grocery-CaffeNet can rely on the original CaffeNet's parameters.

 ![train-grocery-caffenet](result/train.png)